-How To Increase The Size of Your Emergency Fund
+How To Build An Emergency Fund Size

 If you are spending $150 month dining out, cut it back to $100-125 and set up an auto transfer to your emergency fund for the $25-50.
 Here are 8 tips to save money when dining out.
 (Yearly Savings: $300-$600)

 If you get a raise, ignore it.
 Take out your last paycheck prior to the raise and compare it to your new paycheck.
 Find the difference and set up a transfer to move that amount from your checking account to your emergency fund each time you get paid.
 You’ve been living off your old salary, so you can do it for a little while longer.
 (Yearly Savings: $1,000)